thheller/cljs-jsmodules-test/README.md

 # Does Using Javascript Modules vs normal Foreign Libs change build size much?

 Testing Cljs [JavaScript Modules](https://clojurescript.org/guides/javascript-modules) with the [JS-Joda](https://github.com/js-joda/js-joda) library as an example.
+The ideal outcome would be to have some cljs code that uses only some of the JSJoda library, and only the used portion of it is included in the output build

 Note: these are ungzipped sizes, resulting from advanced compilation